beameio/defcon2019/README.md

 ## Our proposal
 ### Core Idea
 We are looking to create a slow down for the client.
-What if we requested a client to preform an expansive calculation, the result could be easily validated by the server.
+What if we requested a client to perform an expansive calculation, the result could be easily validated by the server.
 This would essentially limit the scope of the implementation to just two places as opposed to other options, which are a lot more technically complex.
 We believe this feature also provides guarantees, that would allow to rely on this single factor, which would provide for simpler user experience.

 ### Hash Difficulty
 Difficulty is a measure of how difficult it is to find a hash below a given target.

 ### Technical Proposition
-The server or API gateway would preform the validation of the hash in the inbout HTTP request.
+The server or API gateway would perform the validation of the hash in the inbound HTTP request.
 Responding to the matching request would expect to receive a valid proof of work over certain header fields. [query string and body] As such it would be very efficient (cheap) for the server-side to check and expensive for the client to compute.
 The server algorithm could be adapted to request increasingly complex hashing requirements based on risk factors associated with each particular request.
 The logic for determining this can be completely arbitrary.
 The integration of such feature is simple, in nodejs it can be implemented as server middleware.

 ### Implementation Details
-The client would compute the nonce using the query string, content-type header, and body when avalibale.
+The client would compute the nonce using the query string, content-type header, and body when available.
 The datastructure of the value shall be as follows [$queryString,  content-type: $value, body: $body], then the nonce would be recorded in "x-pow-nonce": $value

 ### Sample Implementation
 To find a nonce to a hash the following function can be used: